kennethloeffler/anatta/README.md

 ### Requiring the WorldSmithServerMain and WorldSmithClientMain modules
 For systems (i.e. all the game behavior) to be initialized, both of the above named modules must be required by the server and client.

-In a Script on the server:
+In a Script on the server (i.e. ServerScriptService):
 ```
 local WorldSmithServer = require(game.ServerScriptService.WorldSmithServer.WorldSmithServerMain)
 ```

-In a LocalScript on the cient:
+In a LocalScript on the client (i.e. StarterPlayerScripts):
 ```
 local WorldSmithClient = require(game.ReplicatedStorage.WorldSmithClient.WorldSmithClientMain)
 ```